SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Inspect the details of a live service

-'rancher inspect' will print a Service's configuration in JSON, similar to how 'docker inspect' works.
+`rancher inspect` will print a Service's configuration in JSON, similar to how `docker inspect` works.
 JSON can be hard for humans to parse, so we recommend using the ['jq' command line tool](https://stedolan.github.io/jq/), which is available on all NERSC systems.